PureNimble/ISEP-LAPR2/docs/sprintD/US015/01.requirements-engineering/Readme.md

 * There is a dependency to "US009 As a client, I want to leave a message to the agent to schedule a visit to a property of my interest." since at least a message must exist to list the booking requests.
 * There is a dependency to "US002 As an agent, I can publish any sale annoucement on the system, for example received through a phone call." and in "US008 As an agent, I intend to see the list of property announcement requests made to myself, so that I can post the announcement" because in these US an agent is associated with each property / announcement.
+* There is a dependency to "US003 As a system administrator, I want to register a new employee." because the agent, in order to see the booking requests made, should be registered in the application.

 ### 1.5 Input and Output Data